-Upcycling―the creative transformation of a used-up product into something that can be of value again.
-If you’re looking to upcycle your old clothing, you probably already know that it’s an excellent way to combat something called fast fashion.
+Upcycling is the creative transformation of a used-up product into something that can be of value again.
+And if you’re looking to upcycle your old clothing, you probably already know it’s an excellent way to combat a little something called fast fashion.

-Luckily, there’s a great alternative to buying into fast fashion: upcycling your old clothing!
+Luckily, there’s a great alternative to buying into fast fashion: upcycling your old clothing.
 Refraining from contributing to the fashion industry can notably reduce your carbon footprint.
-Increasing the lifespan of your current wardrobe and buying second hand is great for the environment.
-There are tons of creative ways you can enhance and repurpose your old clothes, take advantage of these fabrics’ versatility, and make the most of what you have!
+Increasing the lifespan of your current wardrobe and buying secondhand is great for the environment.
+There are tons of creative ways you can enhance and repurpose your old clothes, take advantage of the versatility of the fabrics, and make the most of what you have.

 1. Cutting and Sewing